mirayayerdem/mirayayerdem/README.md

 # Hello! 👋

-I'm Miray Ayerdem, a Senior Computer Science student at Bilkent University.
+I'm Miray Ayerdem, a PhD student candidate at Boston University.
 Welcome to my GitHub profile!

 ## About Me